ivan971223/cs50-course-projects/ecommerce/README.md

 >app.py

 This file is where the backend server starts.
 It contains all the functions for registration, login, logout, menu, shopping cart and order history.
 For function `index()`, it handles the post request from users when adding a food item to cart and gets the food_id and amount from users and store to list and dictionary in session.
-It also extract data from food SQL table for the display of menu at `.
-For function `cart`, it  queries for the food items with the food_ids stored in session and displays them at the `cart.html`.
+It also extract data from food SQL table for the display of menu at `index.html`.
+For function `cart()`, it queries for the food items with the food_ids stored in session and displays them at the `cart.html`.
+When user send a request for removal of an item from the cart, the function will remove that particular id and number stored in session.
+For function `order()`, it will insert the order